 Let the cake cool down for 10 minutes in the pan then release it on a cooling rack.

 Cool down for at least 3 hours or until the cakes are at room temperature before frosting.
 Don't cool down in the fridge, or the cakes will lose their moisture and become dense.

 In a medium-size mixing bowl, add the soft butter, and using an electric beater, beat soft butter for 1 minute.
 Stop beater, then add softened cream cheese.

 Beat on medium speed for about 1-2 minutes or until fluffy and light in color.

-Stop the beater and add in lemon juice, unsweetened almond milk, and powdered sugar-free sweetener.
+Stop the beater and add in lemon juice, unsweetened almond milk, and powdered sugar-free sweeteners.

-Beat again, at low speed first, to avoid the powdered sugar to burst outside of the mixing bowl, then on medium speed until the frosting is thick.
+Beat again, at low speed first, to prevent the powdered sugar from bursting outside of the mixing bowl, then on medium speed until the frosting is thick.

 Use the frosting to assemble the 2-layer cake.